Hands-on Bayesian Neural Networks -- a Tutorial for Deep Learning Users: introduction

 \section{introduction}

-Deep learning has led to a revolution in machine learning, providing solutions to tackle more and more complex and challenging real-life problems.
-However, deep learning models are prone to overfitting, which adversely affects their generalization capabilities.
-Deep learning models also tend to be overconfident about their predictions (when they do provide a confidence interval).
-All of this is problematic for applications such as self driving cars \cite{10.1145/3194085.3194087}, medical diagnostics \cite{8241753} or trading and finance \cite{CAVALCANTE2016194}, where silent failure can lead to dramatic outcomes.
-Consequently, many approaches have been proposed to mitigate this risk, especially via the use of stochastic neural networks to estimate the uncertainty in the model prediction.
-The Bayesian paradigm provides a rigorous framework to analyse and train such stochastic neural networks, and more generally to support the development of learning algorithms.
+Deep learning has led to a revolution in machine learning, providing solutions to tackle problems that were traditionally difficult to solve.
+However, deep learning models are prone to overfitting, which adversely affects their generalization capabilities \cite{szegedy2013intriguing}.
+They also tend to be overconfident about their predictions when they provide a confidence interval.
+This is problematic for applications where silent failures can lead to dramatic outcomes, \eg autonomous driving \cite{10.1145/3194085.3194087}, medical diagnosis \cite{8241753} or finance \cite{CAVALCANTE2016194}.
+Consequently, many approaches have been proposed to mitigate this risk \cite{8371683}.
+Among them, the Bayesian paradigm provides a rigorous framework to analyze and train uncertainty-aware neural networks, and more generally, to support the development of learning algorithms.

-The Bayesian paradigm in statistics is often opposed to the pure frequentist paradigm, a major area of distinction being in hypothesis testing \cite{etzBayes}.
-The Bayesian paradigm is based on two simple ideas.
-The first is that probability is a measure of belief in the occurrence of events, rather than just some limit in the frequency of occurrence when the number of samples goes towards infinity.
-The second is that prior beliefs influence posterior beliefs.
-All of this is summarized by Bayes' theorem, a very simple formula to invert conditional probabilities, and its interpretation in Bayesian statistics.
+The Bayesian paradigm in statistics contrasts with the frequentist paradigm, with a major area of distinction in hypothesis testing \cite{etzBayes}.
+It is based on two simple ideas.
+The \textbf{first} is that probability is a measure of belief in the occurrence of events, rather than the limit in the frequency of occurrence when the number of samples goes toward infinity, as assumed in the frequentist paradigm.
+The \textbf{second} idea is that prior beliefs influence posterior beliefs.
+Bayes' theorem, which states that:

-In the classical interpretation, $H$ and $D$ are simply considered as sets of outcomes, while the Bayesian interpretation explicitly considers $H$ to be a hypothesis, such as deep neural network parameters, and $D$ to be some data, while in the classical interpretation one cannot define a probability law for an hypothesis. $P(D|H)$ is called the likelihood, $P(H)$ the prior, $P(D)$ the evidence, and $P(H|D)$ the posterior.
-We designate $P(D|H)P(H) ~=~ P(D,H)$ as the joint probability of $D$ and $H$.
+summarizes this interpretation.
+Formula \eqref{eq:bayes} is still true in the frequentist interpretation, where $H$ and $D$ are considered as sets of outcomes.
+The Bayesian interpretation considers $H$ to be a hypothesis about which one holds some prior belief, and $D$ to be some data that will update one's belief about $H$.
+The probability distribution $P(D|H)$ is called the likelihood.
+It encodes the aleatoric uncertainty in the model, \ie the uncertainty due to the noise in the process. $P(H)$ is the prior and $P(D) = \int_{H} P(D, H')dH'$ the evidence. $P(H|D)$ is called the posterior.
+It encodes the epistemic uncertainty, \ie the uncertainty due to the lack of data. $P(D|H)P(H) = P(D,H)$ is the joint probability of $D$ and $H$.